miomaeshima/hello-world/README.md

 # hello-world
 My first respository

-I like dogs.
-I like to pat on them.
-Without dogs, the world will be not a good place.
+Dogs are our dear friends.
+Without dogs, the world won't be such a lonely place.